When a WordPress site runs slowly, the wp_options

 table on every page.
 When object caching is enabled, WordPress stores frequently used wp_options

-To set up object caching, you can use a caching tool like Redis or Memcached and install a WordPress caching plugin that supports your chosen tool.
+To set up object caching, you can use a third-party caching tool like Redis or Memcached and install a WordPress caching plugin that supports your chosen tool.
 After installation, configure the caching tool to work with WordPress, often by adding settings in the site’s wp-config.php

 file or using plugin settings.
 This setup allows WordPress to automatically cache and retrieve wp_options